The Curriculum Choice

 • Apps

-Story of the World History for the Classical Child Volume 1: Ancient Times
+Story of the World History Volume 1: Ancient Times

-I had been trying to decide on a History curriculum that we would be using at home and was delighted to find out this was the one the co-op would be using.
+I had been trying to decide on a history curriculum that we would be using at home and was delighted to find out this was the one the co-op would be using!
 It probably helps that I “teach” the activity lesson at co-op each week.

 I purchased a copy of the book.
 The leader of our co-op already had the Activity Guide and she provided me with it in order to plan the activity lesson each week.